How To Submit a Petition

 Note: In rare circumstances, a waiver to the stated requirements may be submitted when a course substitution or additional elective will not otherwise fulfill the stated requirements.
 Such waiver petitions are reviewed on a case-by-case basis and may require additional information from the department/program before processing.

 Once the Office of the Registrar has received notification of a petition pending in Degree Works, the petition will go to an Approved status during processing, then an Applied status when processing is complete.
 If the Office of the Registrar has any questions or needs more detail on a petition for a student, the Official Certifier will be contacted directly.
 The Official Certifier can then modify an existing petition or submit a new petition with the necessary information.
 Petitions are typically processed within three business days (during off-peak times of a given semester), and an exception added to the student’s degree audit.
-The requirement petitioned will then be listed as complete.
+The requirement petitioned will then be listed as complete by exception.
 Pertinent details from the petition memo will be included on the degree audit and viewable to the student.